clinical-genomics-uppsala/arteria-packs/README.md

-arteria-packs
+arteria
 -------------

 NOTE: This is very much a work in progress, mostly containing dummy workflows so far.

 StackStorm pack to setup automation workflow taking data from the sequencer to delivery on the remote host...

-If you are using the `arteria-provisioning` this directory should be mounted under the `/opt/stackstorm/packs/arteria-packs` (make sure to set the path in the Vagrant file).
+If you are using the `arteria-provisioning` this directory should be mounted under the `/opt/stackstorm/packs/arteria` (make sure to set the path in the Vagrant file).
 To load all actions, rules, etc, run `st2 run packs.load register=all`.

 Getting an authentication token